Brandable WebRTC for VoIP Providers

 Any browser, including mobile browsers, which supports WebRTC calling can be used with our solution.
 Additionally, inbound WebRTC calls can easily be forwarded to any mobile or landline phone number.
 You can also offer calling plans and service bundles which combine WebRTC with any Telinta solution, such as our TeliGlobeTM mobile softphone application for iOS and Android, to Telinta’s TeliSIMTM MVNO solution for global roaming, or any other Telinta solution.

 What browsers can be used for calling?

-Telinta’s WebRTC solution will work with Google Chrome (Windows, Mac, Linux), Chromium (Windows, Mac, Linux), Firefox (Windows, Mac, Linux), Opera (Windows, Mac, Linux), Google Chrome (on Android).
+Telinta’s WebRTC solution will work with Google Chrome (Windows, Mac, Android, Linux), Chromium (Windows, Mac, Linux), Firefox (Windows, Mac, Linux), Opera (Windows, Mac, Linux).

 Does Telinta provide DIDs or VoIP Termination?